 The Company is a "smaller reporting company" under Item 10 of Regulation S-K promulgated under the Securities and Exchange Act of 1934, and the following compensation disclosure is intended to comply with the requirements applicable to smaller reporting companies.
 Although the rules allow the Company to provide less detail about its executive compensation program, the Compensation Committee is committed to providing the information necessary to help stockholders understand its executive compensation-related decisions.
-Accordingly, this section includes supplemental narrative that describes the 2020 executive compensation program for our named executive officers.
+Accordingly, this section includes supplemental narrative that describes the 2021 executive compensation program for our named executive officers ("NEOs") listed in the table below.
+We are also committed to keeping an open dialogue with our stockholders to help ensure that we have a regular pulse on investor perspectives and, as we continue to grow, we intend to further enhance our outreach efforts during 2022 and into the future.